Maximizing M&A Success through Enterprise Architecture

 Mergers and Acquisitions perplex even the most skilled consultant.
 The opportunities envisioned in initial merger and acquisition pitches are often challenged by the differences that exist between each company.
 A review of each company’s enterprise architecture provides a useful view into each company’s business model, capacity, resources, and commitment.

 Strategies that work within one corporate culture may not work in another.
 This is increasingly true as tools are adapted to fit each unique situation.
-The era of the benchmark is over as companies modify the tools and strategies of the past; occasionally leveraging tools in contexts they were not originally built for.
+The era of the benchmark is over.
+Companies modify the tools and strategies of the past.
+They occasionally leverage tools in contexts they were not originally built for.
 Instead of creating additional value an attempt to leverage mergers and acquisitions will often compound individual performance issues.
 Understanding how another company is currently performing is crucial.

 Evaluating goal and mission alignment with existing technologies used can generate significant insight into capacity, assets, and commitment.